 When You Always Have To Invite Your Friends Out First

 What does it mean when you always have to be the one to invite your friends out, and they never get in touch to make plans first?
 Aside from it being annoying to always have to do the work of being the organizer and initiator, it can tweak your insecurities: Do your friends not like you that much?
 Are they mad at you?
 Are you growing apart?
 Are they waiting for you to take the hint and leave them alone, but will reluctantly agree to go out if you get in touch with them?
 If you weren't constantly chasing them down would you drop off their radar entirely?

-If they're consistently hanging out with you when you ask, and you get along fine once you're together, but they're just never the ones to arrange anything, it's unlikely they hate you.
-If they didn't want to spend time with you they'd say no or make excuses.
+If they consistently hang out with you when you ask, and you get along fine once you're together, but they're just never the ones to arrange anything, it's unlikely they hate you.
+If they didn't want to spend time with you they'd say 'no' or make excuses.

 Explanations if it's a newer friendship